OvidiuS/citadel-swing-grav/pages/03.venue/02.accomodation/01._our-hotel-deal/section_alternate.md

 ### How to take advantage of this offer

-After [purchasing your event tickets](/buy-tickets), you will receive instructions in your confirmation email on how to take advantage of the special price we've negotiated for you with the Hotel NH Timisoara.
+After [purchasing your event tickets](/buy-tickets), you will receive instructions in your confirmation email on how to take advantage of the special price we've negotiated for you with Hotel NH Timisoara.